 - Pour liquid mixture into bowl with the oat mixture and stir well to evenly coat the dry ingredients.
 Stir in coconut flakes evenly.

-- Pour mixture into your 8" x 8" pan, pressing down with a separate sheet of parchment paper over top to ensure that the bar layer is even and dense.
+- Pour mixture into your 8" x 8" dish, pressing down with a separate sheet of parchment paper over top to ensure that the bar layer is even and dense.
 Refrigerate bars for an hour or more.
 Once bars have solidified and would hold up to being cut, lift out parchment surrounding bars and place on cutting board.
 Cut into 12 bars.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.